 If you’ve been rolling with the Pixel 5 as your daily driver, you may have noticed Google’s latest premium phone is missing something that’s been a feature of the lineup since the Pixel 2 in 2017.
 Active Edge, the feature that had allowed you to squeeze your phone to launch Assistant, isn’t present on the Pixel 5.
-It’s not available on the Pixel 4a and 4a 5G, either.
+Unfortunately, it’s not available on the Pixel 4a and 4a 5G, either.
 However, there’s a clever new way to bring the handy feature back with an app called SideSqueeze Plus.

 Essentially, the app brings back everything you like about Google’s Active Edge and then some.
 It was originally designed for Samsung’s Galaxy devices so that you can try a few different features depending on your device.
 Today, we’ll walk you through a few of the key features and how to use SideSqueeze Plus.
 Ready to dive back into Active Edge?